Christian Rosa

-Christian Rosa is a Brazilian-born artist.
+Christian Rosa (born 1979) is a Brazilian-born artist.
 His works are built up from individual shapes and marks on large untreated canvases, using charcoal, oil paint, resin and pencil as well as large abstract sculptures.

 On October 13, 2021, Rosa was indicted by a federal court in Manhattan on three counts, for his alleged role in the sale of forged works purportedly by Raymond Pettibon.

 Early life

-Rosa was born in Rio de Janeiro, Brazil.
+Rosa was born in Rio de Janeiro, Brazil in 1979.
 His parents moved when he was young to Vienna, Austria, where he was educated.

 He studied under German artist Daniel Richter at the Academy of Fine Arts Vienna.

 Art career

 Rosa first began exhibiting in Vienna in 2008.
 He had his first major gallery solo show, "Love's gonna Save the Day", at Contemporary Fine Arts in Berlin, Germany in May 2014, during Berlin Gallery Weekend, followed by a solo show at White Cube Mason's Yard in London, "Put Your Eye in Your Mouth", which opened on 20 March 2015.

 In 2014-15 he exhibited frequently throughout Europe, the United States and South America, finishing his year with White Cube's solo show "Mais que nada" in São Paulo, Brazil.

 He participated in the Venice Biennale "Momenta" in 2013, as well as the Brucennial 2012 in New York.
 He also participated in a group exhibition at the Saatchi Gallery in 2014, "Pangaea: New Art from Africa and Latin America".